montagao/montagao.github.io/blog/panago/index.md

 |:--:|
 |- Haruki Murakami, _Dance Dance Dance_|

-I've had nine jobs by the age of 23 (admittedly, six of them were internships).
-The shoveling snow metaphor from Murakami has stuck with me ever since reading it.
-The implication is that not all contributions to society are equal, even though they may be equally _important_, they are not as _fulfilling_.
+I've had nine jobs by the age of 23 (admittedly, six of them were internships), so the shoveling snow metaphor from Murakami is something I think about quite often.
+The implication is that not all contributions to society are equal: even though they may be equally _important_, they are not as _fulfilling_.

 That's easy to follow.
 I'm sure we've all felt unfulfilled by a job at one point or another - a fact that seems to be only getting worse for each coming generation. [[^1]]